 NOTE: Please check adjustment every time you wear your helmet.

-The Kickstart helmet comes with one black lycra padding set.
+The Kickstart and Ultra helmet both come with one black lycra padding set.

 The Matrix and Street both come with 2 different padding sets.
 The MIPS versions of these helmets come with the same paddings in black to better match with the yellow MIPS layer.